 Add a comment

 GED scores are intended to represent a student's academic capabilities compared to recent high school graduates.
 Although the purpose of you GED score is to evaluate you compared to recent high school graduates, it is not intended to be a complete assessment of your entire academic capabilities.
-Your GED Scores are comprised of two items: your GED standard score and your percentile rank.
-Each of the five main GED tests (writing, social studies, science, reading, mathematics) is scored on a scale of 200-800.
+In 2014, the GED scoring approach was modified to more accurately represent a student's performance compared to a national sample of high school graduates from the class of 2013.
+Your GED Scores are comprised of two items: your GED cut score and your percentile rank.
+Each of the four main GED tests (reasoning through language arts, mathematical reasoning, social studies, and science) is scored on a scale of 100-200.
 The percentile rank ranges from 1 to 99.